A touch-free soap dispenser with a clog-proof pump and an easy-to-refill opening at the top.

 Holds 17 oz. of liquid hand soap and is easy to refill.
 Can be set to dispense up to 5 different amounts of soap.
-Touch-free design keeps things mess-free and won’t drip between uses.
+The touch-free design keeps things mess-free and won’t drip between uses.

 Soap dispenses at a fairly slow rate.

-High-quality motion sensor detects hand easily.
+The high-quality motion sensor detects hands easily.
 Dispenses foam consistently.
 Refills are easy to install.
-Clear window-front design of dispenser to see when soap is low.
-Can be mounted to wall.
+The clear window-front design of the dispenser enables you to see when soap is low.
+Can be mounted to the wall.

-Adhesive does not hold well when dispenser is full and heavy.
+Adhesive does not hold well when the dispenser is full and heavy.

-Soap dispensed can be adjusted and clear container lets you see when low.
-Dispenser can be wall mounted.
-Motion sensor works fast and dispenses soap quickly when hand is under spout.
+The amount of soap dispensed can be adjusted and a clear container lets you see when it's running low.
+The dispenser can be wall mounted.
+Motion sensor works fast and dispenses soap quickly when a hand is under the spout.

 Batteries are not included with purchase of this soap dispenser.